GUN AND WEAPONS DEFENSE LAWYER IN FORT LAUDERDALE, FL

-Florida law enforces a number of laws prohibiting or restriction the manufacture, transportation, transfer, sale, or possession of certain firearms.
-While there are different weapons offenses, many of them are serious crimes that are penalized harshly, simply because these crimes directly impact public safety.
-As such, anyone facing a weapons charge of any type should understand that their freedoms and future are at risk.
+With several different weapons offenses you could be charged with, many are serious crimes that are penalized harshly because they directly impact public safety.
+As such, anyone charged with a weapon crime of any type should understand that their freedoms and future are at risk.

 - Brandishing a firearm